nederhof/opentypehiero/README.md

 On some distributions however, FontForge is not yet available for Python3, in which case Python2 should be used to run `create_font`.

-The Python scrips call `makeotf` from the command-line, which is part of AFDKO.
+The Python scripts call `makeotf` from the command-line, which is part of AFDKO.

 Assuming Python and pip are already installed, then commands to install the necessary Python packages would typically be: